alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

-About light only one question remained: if it is a wave, then what exactly is oscillating?
+About light only one question remained: if it is a wave, then what exactly is waving?

 Waves are a very particular phenomenon that happens when there is an oscillation in a substance.
 For instance, waves in water happen because its molecules wiggle up and down.
 If light is a wave,
-then what is oscillating to create this wave?
+then what is oscillating to create it?
 The answer given by scientists was [ether](https://en.wikipedia.org/wiki/Luminiferous_aether): the intangible medium where waves of light were supposed to propagate.